jshmrsn/karg/README.md

 class ExampleArguments(raw: RawArguments) : Arguments(raw,
                 name = "example",
                 description = "An example of Karg's usage.") {

-    val textToPrint = parameter(
+    // Parameter/field values can be non-null and val (not var) since they are initialized at construction val textToPrint = parameter(
             name = "text-to-print",
             aliasNames = listOf("text"),